-Charles Kotuby is an international law counsel who represents multinational corporations in complex international disputes.
-He has acted in international arbitrations and litigations across a range of sectors and industries, including oil and gas, aviation, mining, and other extractive projects.
+Charles Kotuby is an international law counsel who represents multinational corporations and sovereign states in complex global disputes.
+He has acted in arbitrations and litigations across a range of sectors and industries, including oil and gas, aviation, mining, and other extractive projects.

 His practice is focused on investment arbitration and litigation involving foreign sovereigns and on novel issues of public and private international law.
 He has appeared as counsel in international matters before the U.S. Supreme Court, the Court of Justice of the European Union, International Centre for Settlement of Investment Disputes (ICSID), and United Nations Commission on International Trade Law (UNCITRAL) tribunals.
-Charles has been counsel to Chevron in its multibillion dollar dispute in Ecuador and is currently representing a number of clients with treaty-based claims in Central Asia, Latin America, and the Middle East.
+Charles has been counsel to Chevron in its multibillion dollar dispute in Ecuador and is currently both prosecuting and defending treaty-based claims in Central Asia, Latin America, and the Middle East.
 He also advises clients on political risk, investment protections, international border, and maritime issues.

 According to Judge Stephen Schwebel, arbitrator and former president of the International Court of Justice, Charles is one of the world's "leading international counsel and advocates" (foreword to Kotuby & Sobota, General Principles of Law and International Due Process [Oxford 2017]).
 Charles's book on international law has been called "astute" (Judge James Crawford), "brilliant" (Pierre-Marie Dupuy), and a "signal contribution" (Judge Schwebel).